 The government set out its definition of British values in the 2011 'Prevent Strategy', and these values have been reiterated by the Prime Minister in 2014 and added to Ofsted inspection guidance in July 2014.

-Promoting British Values at The Oasis Childcare Centre
+Promoting British Values at the Oasis Childcare Centres

-We are an inclusive setting and our ethos and curriculum enables children to be independent learners, to make choices and to build strong relationships with their peers and all adults.
-Our setting believes that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.
+We are inclusive settings and our ethos and curriculum enables children to be independent learners, to make choices and to build strong relationships with their peers and all adults.
+Our setting’s believes that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.
 We would challenge pupils, staff or parents who expressed opinions contrary to fundamental British values.

 We respect, listen to and act on children's and parent's voice.
 Children are involved in making the setting’s rules and they are expected to contribute and co-operate with them, taking into account the views of others.

 We consistently reinforce our high expectations of children.
 Children are taught the value and reasons behind our expectations (rules), that they are there to protect us, that everyone has a responsibility and that there are consequences when rules are broken.

 Our ‘Promoting Positive Behaviour Policy' aims to teach children to behave in socially acceptable ways and to understand the rights and needs of others.
 We use positive strategies to handle any conflict and praise and acknowledge desirable behaviours.
 We document all incidents of behaviour that is deemed in breach of this policy and the fundamental British values principles.
 Incidents are monitored and preventative action taken where necessary.